 Meizu makes decent but affordable Android phones, and its Meizu M3 Max will appeal to those looking for a large-screen phone on a budget.
 The M3 Max is currently available on Amazon in white from £244 and in black from £298.
-Also see: Best Chinese phones 2016 and Best dual-SIM phones 2016
+Also see: Best Chinese phone and Best dual-SIM phone

 Meizu advises that you to buy via Amazon UK rather than a Chinese importer such as Geekbuying (current price £177.90), partly because the Amazon products are shipped from within Europe so you won't have to pay import duty, and partly because these sites are not official partners of Meizu so won't necessarily offer the same level of customer service.

 We've certainly had no problems with the likes of Geekbuying and GearBest, however, and the prices are cheaper - even with the addition of import duty for products shipped from China.
 How this is calculated depends on the value written on the paperwork, and when we received our package containing the M3 Max and MX6 (review coming soon) we were hit with a bill for £95.51 from DHL.
 Although that is for two phones, it’s still a fair bit more than the usual £20- to £30 we’re charged, so should certainly be factored into the overall cost of the phone before you buy.
 We’ve rounded up some of the pros and cons of buying Chinese tech in our grey-market tech buying advice.

 Meizu phones are well-made, good-looking phones, but they don’t stand out for having a distinctive design of their own.
 The M3 Max looks a bit like an iPhone 6s Plus, but with an elongated rather than circular home button.
 For many users that won’t be a bad thing.
 Also see: Best phones 2016